danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 }
 ```

-If we would stop coding now, we would already have a pretty nice scroll view with a stretchy header.
-This header would however scroll away with the content.
-If you consider the Spotify screen we saw above, it would currently look like this:
+If we'd stop now, we would have a pretty nice scroll view with a stretchy header.
+It would however scroll away with the content, which is not what a user may expect.

+If you consider the Spotify screen we saw above, that screen would currently look like this:

 ![A screenshot the header is scrolled past the navbar]({{page.assets}}no-header.png)

-To make the header stick to the top, we must detect when it has scrolled past the navigation bar.
+To make the header stick to the top, we must detect when it has scrolled past the navbar.
 We can calculate this using the `navigationBarHeight` and `headerHeight`:

 ```swift
 private var headerVisibleRatio: CGFloat {